 Bachelor of Arts in Cinema Studies and Japanese

-Maha’s secret for success in her studies is that she is learning about things she would naturally choose to spend her time on.
+Maha’s secret for success in her studies is that she learnt about things she would naturally choose to spend her time on.

 'My BA in Cinema Studies and Japanese combines all my hobbies and interests into one degree.
 At UC you have the choice of studying what you want and what you love.
 Turn your interests into a degree and give it your all,' she says.

-Maha adds that, because she is studying what she's interested in, it doesn't really feel like work.
+Maha adds that, because she studied what she's interested in, it never really felt like work.

-'Every lecture and class I have flies by, which has to be a good sign!
+'Every lecture and class I had flew by, which has to be a good sign!
 I can't say the same for many of my high school classes!
-I often study in the library and I'll usually have my lunch there too.
-I love level 4 because it has all the Japanese literature, manga, western comics and a lot of books on film too.
-I am a huge cinephile and I try to get as much of my uni work done during the day so I can keep up with my film and TV shows.
+I often studied in the library and I usually had my lunch there too.
+I loved level 4 because it has all the Japanese literature, manga, western comics and a lot of books on film too.
+I am a huge cinephile and I tried to get as much of my uni work done during the day so I could keep up with my film and TV shows.’

 Maha discovered her love for all things Japanese when she got into anime and manga at the age of 10.